ke8ctn/SigMF/sigmf-spec.md

 ## Licensing

-Open licenses are recommended but you can specify any license.
+Open licenses are RECOMMENDED but you can specify any license.
 You can refer to resources provided by the [Open Data Commons](https://opendatacommons.org/) when deciding which open license fits your needs best.
 Cornell University has also created [a guide](https://data.research.cornell.edu/content/intellectual-property#data-licensing)